manojCoe/EntityRecognizer/README.md

 # EntityRecognizer

-This repo is created for doing "entity extraction" for text using SPACY, PANDAS, NUMPY.
+This repo is created for doing "entity extraction" on text data using SPACY, PANDAS, NUMPY.